You want to be easy to do business with, right? So, if you were in conversation with a potential client what is the best question you could be asked?

 People do not enjoy saying ‘no’.
 They really want to say ‘yes’ because they want their decisions and their life to be easy.

-One of the biggest mistakes that advisers can make is to cause people to have to think too much.
+One of the biggest mistakes that financial advisers can make is to cause people to have to think too much.
 A common example of this is giving people too much information which can overwhelm them and lead to indecision.

 3. The person feels fully understood